Keno/ClangSA.jl/README.md

 # How to run on julia

 First, create a compilation database.
-The easiest way to do so is to use the `intercept-build` that comes with clang:
+The easiest way to do so is to use the `intercept-build` that comes with clang (in clang/tools/scan-build-py/bin):

 ```
 cd julia